-We developed a new NRLcalc methodology to investigate nucleosome rearrangement and NRL changes near TF binding motifs distinguished by their orientation and binding strength, and the application of this method to CTCF revealed a number of new effects (Figure 8):
+We developed a new NRLcalc methodology to investigate nucleosome rearrangement and NRL changes near TF binding motifs distinguished by their orientation and binding strength.
+The application of this method to CTCF and cohesin binding sites revealed a number of new effects (Figure 8):

-Firstly, we found that contrary to previous assumptions, the nucleosome arrangement near CTCF motifs is asymmetric and to a large degree hard-wired in the sequence of the DNA region >200 bp long including the CTCF motif (Figure 5A and 6A).
-The asymmetry in this case is not just a consequence of heterogeneity of nucleosome distributions around subsets of sites (54), but is a generic feature across all CTCF sites.
-The nucleosome-depleted region, which was previously believed to coincide with the CTCF binding site (37,38), is actually shifted 5'-upstream of CTCF motif (Figure 5).
-This nucleosome depletion is associated with AT-rich DNA sequence repeats which may disfavour nucleosome formation (52) and introduce bending of the double helix near CTCF (55,56).
-We showed here that these regions may be linked to transcription of transposons such as Pol III-dependent SINE repeats.
-Several publications suggested important roles of transposons in the evolution of CTCF sites (57-61), and also it is known that mouse SINE B2 repeats can act as insulators (domain boundaries) per se (62).
+Firstly, we found that contrary to previous assumptions, the nucleosome arrangement near CTCF motifs is asymmetric and to a large degree hard-wired in the sequence of the DNA region >200 bp long including the CTCF motif (Figures 5A and 6A).
+The asymmetry in this case is not just a consequence of heterogeneity of nucleosome distributions around subsets of sites (59), but is a generic feature across all CTCF sites.
+The nucleosome-depleted region, which was previously believed to coincide with the CTCF binding site (10.39), is actually shifted 5'-upstream of CTCF motif (Figure 5).
+This nucleosome depletion is associated with ATrich DNA sequence repeats which may disfavour nucleosome formation (57) and introduce bending of the double helix near CTCF (60,61).
+The effect of CTCF is modulated by its binding partner cohesin, which symmetrises the nucleosome arrays when it co-binds with CTCF (Figure 5D).

+The asymmetric nucleosome-depleted regions near CTCF resemble the pattern observed near TSS, and the corresponding effect of NRL decrease as the gene activity increases (Supplementary Figure S14).
+Importantly, this effect is observed even for CTCF sites that are separated by more than 10,000 bp from the nearest annotated TSS (Supplementary Figure S6).
+Thus, the effects reported here are not directly related to gene transcription by Pol II.
+However, they may be linked to transcription of transposons such as Pol III-dependent SINE repeats.
+Several publications suggested an important role of transposons in the evolution of CTCF sites (62-66), and also it is known that mouse SINE B2 repeats can act as insulators (domain boundaries) per se (67).
 In addition, our data suggests that CTCF may play active role in transposon functioning as transcribed units separating nucleosome arrays.
-Interestingly, previous publications reported that TFIIIC binds to RNA Pol III at tRNA genes and acts as a barrier against the spreading of heterochromatin (63) - this barrier function can be now re-interpreted in light of our results on the association of CTCF with Pol III as well as Pol II outside of gene promoters (Figure 5B).
+This is in line with recent reports about transcribed transposons associated with CTCF sites (68).
+Interestingly, previous publications reported that TFIIIC binds to RNA Pol III at tRNA genes and acts as a barrier against the spreading of heterochromatin (69) - this barrier function can be now re-interpreted in light of our results on the association of CTCF with Pol III as well as Pol II outside of gene promoters (Figure 5B).
+The importance of repetitive DNA sequences in the formation of chromatin boundaries near CTCF is further strengthened by the possibility of non-consensus TF binding in these regions (70).
+Unexpectedly, the effect of CTCF on the expression of RNA from adjacent locations is short-range repression, which becomes stronger as CTCF binding increases (Figure 6E).

-We also showed that the asymmetry of the nucleosome signatures depends on the DNA-defined strength of CTCF binding and may be in addition determined by the CTCF/CTCFL competition, because "weak" CTCF binding sites are enriched with the CTCFL recognition motif (Figure 6).
-CTCFL, also known as BORIS, has been previously proposed to interfere with CTCF binding (64), and our results further substantiate its role in the "CTCF code" (42) that defines differential CTCF/CTCFL binding.
+We also showed that the asymmetry of the nucleosome signatures depends on the DNA-defined strength of CTCF binding and may be in addition determined by the CTCF/BORIS competition, because 'weak' CTCF binding